Sunbird-Ed/sunbird-perf-tests/README.md

 This file also uses **telemetry_events.json.gz**.
 This contains the telemetry payload in json format.
 We have compressed it in gzip format to reduce the transfer size.
 You need not modify this file.

 For this scenario, we need to enter the IP or load balancer IP of the docker manager / agents in the urls.csv.
 Here we are directly invoking the telemetry service on port 9001.
-The protocal is http here since we making an internal call.
+The protocal is http here since we are making an internal call.

 Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**